 Being a guest on a podcast is an excellent opportunity to place your brand in front of new audiences.
-It builds your network and allows you to lend a voice to your expertise.
+It builds your network and allows you to lend a voice to your thought leadership and expertise.
+It can even serve as a way to build an audience for your own podcast.

 Being a guest on a podcast, regardless of the size of the podcast or the audience, is about sharing information that would be valuable, that enables the listener to take action or think differently as a result of your information.